Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Wage and Recordkeeping

-The above-mentioned records must be maintained for three years and must be readily available for inspection on demand of the Minnesota Department of Labor and Industry Commissioner.
+The above-mentioned records must be maintained for three years and must be readily available for inspection on demand by the Minnesota Department of Labor and Industry Commissioner.
 The records must be kept at the place of employment or in a manner that allows for compliance within 72 hours.
 Minn.
 Stat. § 177.30(a)(7), (b) (2022).

 Final Payments